tillitis/dev-tillitis/hugo/content.castor/protocol/framing_protocol.md

 communicate with the TKey firmware and device applications.
-Developers can optionally use this framing protocol as a basis for their own TKey device applications - but client applications *must* use it when communicating with the firmware using the firmware protocol defined below.
+Developers can optionally use this framing protocol as a basis for their own TKey device applications - but client applications *must* use it when communicating with the firmware using the firmware protocol.

 The communication is driven by the client application running on the host computer and the protocol is command-response based.
 The client